COMPASSIONATE COMMUNICATION

 REGISTRATION INFO Insider tip: if you would rather someone does it for you, go to the office in person or jump to step 4.

-You have many ways to enroll in a class:
+You have several ways to enroll in a class:

-1. In person Our office is now open for in-person assistance at the Wake and Schott Center Campuses on the following
+1. In person the office is now open for in-person assistance at the Wake and Schott Center Campuses.
+(Call office to confirm hours 805-683-8205)

 4. Online

-If you do not need to re-apply, you can enroll in a course online: Click here for an illustrated step-by-step guide.
-Here’s a web page with lot more information on how to get this done by yourself: https://www.sbcc.edu/extendedlearning/get-help.php
+You can enroll in a course online: Click here for an illustrated step-by-step guide.